 I’m also currently the Organiser of Sydney Designers — a meetup for designers sponsored by the biggest tech companies in Sydney.
 I host the meetup every month, bringing hundreds of designers together to chat, network and learn from our influential guest speakers.
 The meetup group has grown exponentially in the last few months, attracting incredible hosts like Atlassian, Freelancer and Pivotal Labs; as well as swag sponsors like Adobe, Dribbble and Sketch.

 I’m working on a small project called The Busy Entrepreneur.
 I noticed I had a stack of books on entrepreneurship, design, products and growth that I never had time to get through.
 When I did get through them, I’d just as soon forget what was in them.
 So, I started a Medium series and started posting snippets of great facts and quotes from books like Hooked, Growth Hacker Marketing, The Lean Startup and Mastering the VC Game.
-More coming soon.
+I've also read some great books not included in this series including The Prince and Rich Dad, Poor Dad.

 I graduated from the University of Technology, Sydney in mid-2017 after five years with a Bachelor of Business and a Bachelor of Science in Information Technology.
 I majored in Management and Enterprise Systems Development, respectively.
 While I was working the majority of my degree, I still managed to achieve a perfect mark of 100% in my capstone subject on Systems Development and become an alumni of the Hatchery+, a university-based startup accelerator.